What happens when the fat lady can’t sing anymore?

 So, in Dear Diary modern form, i.e., the blog, I am sharing this part of my life’s journey from a personal and medical perspective, with the intent that someone out there will be helped.
 Stories help.
 Stories heal.

-“I am sitting on the DC Metro, headed downtown to my Ear Nose and Throat doctor’s office on K Street.
-I have been in denial for many years about the decline in my ability to sing, but it isn’t as if I haven’t tried to do something about it: I stopped singing professionally about 5 years ago, but continued studying vocal technique, not only with my primary teacher (who recommended an ENT evaluation years ago,) but in consultation with other teachers, earned a certification in Somatic VoiceWork-tm-The Lovetri Method, received body work in the forms of physical therapy, Rolfing and massage, and, of course, continued to work as a teacher of singing and voice trainer myself.
+“I am sitting on the Washington, DC subway, headed downtown to my otolaryngologist’s office on K Street.
+I have been in denial for many years about the decline in my ability to sing, but it isn’t as if I haven’t tried to do something about it: I stopped singing professionally in about 2008 , but continued studying vocal technique, not only with my primary teacher (who recommended an ENT evaluation years ago,) but in consultation with other teachers, earned a certification in Somatic VoiceWork-tm-The Lovetri Method, studied Somatic Education, and, of course, continued to work as a teacher of singing and voice trainer myself.
 Recently I began going up to New York City to work with singing voice specialist Jeanie Lovetri who suspected a vocal fold paralysis of some degree and recommended I see qualified ENT as soon as possible.

-Yesterday, after I go through my whole history, Dr. B asks why I haven’t come in sooner.
+Yesterday, after I go through my whole history, Dr. B asks why I have waited so long and haven’t come in sooner.
 What comes out of my mouth surprises me.

 I say, “I guess I was afraid of what we would find out.
 And I am such a control freak with so little trust that I thought I had to fix it myself because it was something I SHOULD be doing and SHOULD be able to fix myself.”
 This year has shown me this aspect of myself over and over.
 I am learning the hard way how to receive help, how to embrace my most vulnerable places.